Dream High: Sequel

 The sequel Dream High 2 aired a year later with a different cast, starring Kang So-ra, GOT7's JB and Jinyoung, 2AM's Jinwoon, T-ara's Jiyeon, SISTAR's Hyolyn, Ailee, and Park Seo-joon.

 Media release

 In Japan, the series received a 2-Box Set DVD release on September 28, 2011 by Avex Japan, which were only available for purchase in the country.
+A commemorative event for the DVD release was held at the Saitama Super Arena on September 4, 2011, in which the majority of the cast attended to hold a joint concert and fan meeting.
 Due to the show's popularity and the success of the previous releases, additional 2 box sets were released on August 3, 2012 under the same distributor.

 Another DVD box set featuring behind-the-scenes videos and interviews with the cast and staff was released on December 7 of the same year in Japan under Pony Canyon.

 International broadcast

 Dream High is one of the best selling Korean dramas internationally, being licensed to over 35 channels in approximately 60 different countries.
 It received a worldwide broadcast on KBS World on April 27, 2021.
 It was also aired on MENA's largest network group MBC starting 25 August 2013 and received multiple re-runs since due to its popularity.
 In Europe, it premiered in Italy on September 2, 2013 on MTV and in 2017 on Lifetyle TV in Romania.
 The show was sold to various Latin American countries including Peru (2012), Ecuador (2012), Chile (2012, 2013, 2017), Panama (2013), Colombia (2013), Dominican Republic (2013), El Salvador (2013) and Bolivia (2014).
 It premiered in Indonesia on NET TV for the third time on January 17, 2022.